fj317/PumpBot/README.md

  ### Config.JSON
  Config.json allows the user to customise the bot to their liking.
 The parameters the user can change are as follows:
- - **apiKey**: enter your own [API key](https://www.binance.com/en/support/articles/360002502072) here.
-This is a required value.
- - **apiSecret**: enter your own secret API key here.
-This is a required value.
  - **coinPair**: allow you to change the coin pairing (in case bitcoin is not the pair used in the pump).
 Default value is BTC.
  - **minutesAveragePrice**: if greater than 0 (no decimals), it will get ALL trading data for the trading pair for the last X minutes and find an average price for the coin.
 This avoids you buying pre-pumped coins.
 If set to 0 it will not download this data.
 Default value is set to 0.
    - WARNING: It must download a lot of data (it took myself 2 seconds to download BNBBTC's trading data) so I would not recommend it unless you have good, fast Internet connection.